MayowaPele/ArticleApi/README.md

 # ArticleApi
-This is an Article API that contains the title of the article, author, email and date.
+This is an Article API built using python and django that contains the title of an article, author, email and date the article was published